 It’s a great shame that when we bring these ideas forth, we’re told that we need to cite Badiou, Marx, Hegel, Aristotle, that otherwise it’s invalid.
 We have to decolonize all of this – and to remember that these ideas already have form, already have life.

 For us, its important to know the history of humanity, to know Socrates and the Greeks and the Western canon, but to know it in a way that’s engaged with a diversity of thinking.
-When I speak of indigenous science, indigenous technology, no one knows these terms.
+When I speak of Indigenous science, Indigenous technology, no one knows these terms.
 Science makes us think of Asia, of Europe, of the ancient Egyptians, of the Arabs, but not the Maya.
-But 1000 years ago, the Mayans had a very sophisticated science, mathematics, astronomy, medicine, agriculture.
+But 1000 years ago, the Maya had a very sophisticated science, mathematics, astronomy, medicine, agriculture.

 So it’s important that we develop an understanding of our own science and of our philosophy, and at the same time to take a stance that is critical, even rebellious, toward Western science.